TheNewbieWoodworker/TheNewbieWoodworker.github.io/sawstop/pcs/assembly/sawstop-pcs-assembly.md

 ![](/sawstop/pcs/assembly/2019-04-12.1.12.jpg){: .align-right}
 When you're trying to get the wings aligned to the table top, use a block of wood with nice, sharp corners to see if they're aligned or not.

+Slide the block across the joint, in both directions, to make sure it doesn't catch on the seam.
+When it slides smoothly in both directions, you've got it perfect!

 {:style="clear: right"}

 ---